Your cart is currently empty!

 The reputation of an electrician and his/her company are bound together.
 Anybody in the company who sees, speaks with, emails, or works with a customer is a part of the customer experience.
 Because of this, it is vital to develop strong communication skills.
 They include verbal skills, writing skills, and reading comprehension.

 Verbal and writing skills will come in handy when you need to explain ideas and issues to the customer in a way that they will understand.
 You will also need to use these skills to effectively manage customer expectations.
-On the flip side, you will also need to be a good listener in order to understand your customer’s needs.
+You will also need to be a good listener in order to understand your customer’s needs.
+After a job is done, a well written thank you email asking for a review can help build your standing as a professional.

 Reading comprehension is required because you will regularly be reading and interpreting rules and standards.
 Being able to understand a drawing or properly read instructions will allow you to make smart, safe, and accurate decisions.